OCR-D/ocrd-website/site/en/initial-tests.md

-The testers positively emphasized the modular and transparent structure of the OCR-D software, which distinguishes it in particular from other OCR solutions and allows the its users to confiure optimal workflows for particular use cases.
+The testers positively emphasized the modular and transparent structure of the OCR-D software, which distinguishes it in particular from other OCR solutions and allows the its users to configure optimal workflows for particular use cases.
 Furthermore, all OCR-D source code is freely available and can be further developed by experts specialized in their respective fields and can be adapted in-house for usage in experiments on the OCR workflow without extensive